 Notice to participants

-Distribute the agenda to all participants, specifying, amongst other things, the location and starting and ending times of the meeting.
-Where appropriate, transmit an access plan summarizing the main facilities (subway, bus stop, railway station) near the meeting site.
+It is important to distribute the agenda to all participants, specifying, amongst other things, the location and starting and ending times of the meeting.
+When appropriate, pass on an access plan summarizing the main facilities (subway, bus stop, railway station) near the meeting site.